famedly/hcloud-prom-filesd/README.md

 ## Usage

-Create a config file (see `config.sample.toml` in the repository root).
+Create a config file (see `config.sample.yaml` in the repository root).
-Then run `hcloud-prom-filesd --config path/to/config.toml`.
+Then run `hcloud-prom-filesd --config path/to/config.yaml`.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.